-If I had to bet, I would say there has never been a breakup in the history of serious relationships and/or marriages, in which the couple didn’t get back together at least one time before they got divorced.
-In other words, I believe that breakups in long-term relationships always consist of trying again.
+If I had to bet, I would say there has never been a breakup in the history of serious relationships and/or marriages, in which the couple didn’t get back together (or think about getting back together) at least one time before they got divorced.
+In other words, I believe that breakups in long-term relationships almost always consist of trying again.
 Why?
 Because regretting a breakup is normal.

-There is love there, and longevity, kids possibly, and the biggest reason: people don’t want to be divorced and/or single again.
+There is love there, and longevity, kids possibly, and perhaps the biggest reason: people don’t want to be divorced and/or single again.
+There’s a lot of fear and anxiety associated with such a big change, and sometimes people think staying is easier, even though they know deep down, being apart is the right answer.

 When a person ends a relationship, there are two voices in his/her head.
 Let me know if this sounds familiar: